 - Upload a file → verify confirmation message shows correctly

-Stage 3 — Test Framework Design (Months 3 to 4)
+Stage 3 — Test Framework Design (Months 3–4)

 Learn the Page Object Model (POM):